turingschool/backend-curriculum-site/module1/lessons/beginner_enumerables.markdown

 Oh just look at that, so nice.
 Remember, it will return the **first** item for which the block returns a truthy value.

 #### Independent Practice

-Find the first sister over four letters in length.
+In your notebook, write the code to find the first sister over four letters in length.

 ```ruby
 def find_sisters